brunobaudry/moodle-local_deepler/README.md

 #### Deepl API setting

-There you can fine tune [©Deepl's commands](https://developers.deepl.com/docs).
+There you can fine tune [©DeepL's commands](https://developers.deepl.com/docs).
 Usually the default as set below should work fine with Moodle activity content.
 *Glossaries' content have to be sent by other means than this plugin, but it is in our todo list to add an interface for that here.*